-Participant Code of Conduct
+Mass Audubon's Camper Code of Conduct

-1. Respect Yourself.
-Examples include:

-- 1. Drink water, eat food, and go to the bathroom when you need to. - 2.
-Apply sunscreen and bug spray. - 3.
-Stay with your group and on the path. - 4.
-If you feel uncomfortable or unsafe, talk with an adult. - 5.
-It's okay to make mistakes.
-Keep trying and ask for help.

-2. Respect Nature.
-Examples include:

-- 1. Carry in / carry out take trash and recycling with you or put in an appropriate bin - 2.
-Leave animals, plants, and other parts of nature where you found them - 3.
-Observe wild animals from a distance use your eyes not your hands

-3. Respect Others.
-Examples include:

-- 1. Listen and follow through with instructions given by Mass Audubon Instructors - 2.
-Stay with your group at all times - 3.
-Listen to all ideas and be inclusive allow others to join/play with you - 4.
-Treat others the way they want to be treated and celebrate each other's individuality - 5.
-Use caring and kind language - 6.
-Keep hands, feet, and objects to yourself - 7.
-Respect other people's physical space and objects.
+- 1. Respect Yourself.
+Examples include: - Take care of yourself and your body and ask for help. - Apply sunscreen and bug spray. - If you feel uncomfortable or unsafe, talk with an adult. - 2.
+Respect Nature.
+Examples include: - Carry in / carry out take trash and recycling with you or put in an appropriate bin. - Leave animals, plants, and other parts of nature where you found them. - Observe wild animals from a distance use your eyes not your hands, unless it is permitted by camp staff. - 3.
+Respect Others.
+Examples include: - Listen and follow instructions given by camp staff. - Stay with your group at all times. - Use caring and kind language. - Keep hands, feet, and objects to yourself. - Respect other people's physical space and objects. - Listen to all ideas and be inclusive allow others to join/play with you. - Treat others the way they want to be treated and celebrate each other's individuality.
+Use pronouns and names people introduce themselves with.